monk-io/docs/docs/comparison.md

 Both Monk and Kubernetes orchestrate containers, provision workloads and reduce hardware footprint.
 However, Kubernetes being a monumental solution, requires highly specialized engineers and a sophisticated DevOps setup.
 Monk bypasses this complexity by abstracting the vast majority of orchestration and infrastructure-side operations into an efficient single workflow.

--   **Fast onboarding**: familiar YAML, easy to customize templates and a logic mimicking `docker-compose` make it easy to deploy your first app with Monk in less than 2 hours.
+-   **Fast onboarding**: familiar YAML, easy to customize Kits and a logic mimicking `docker-compose` make it easy to deploy your first app with Monk in less than 2 hours.

 -   **Seamless production flow**: develop locally and move to staging and production with zero friction.
-Monk templates work the same anywhere there's a `monkd` instance running.
+Monk Kits work the same anywhere there's a `monkd` instance running.

 -   **Low overhead**: lean teams can manage very complex applications.
-Monk is easy to use, and [developers who maintain templates](publishers.md) significantly reduce overhead for end users.
+Monk is easy to use, and [developers who maintain Kits](publishers.md) significantly reduce overhead for end users.

 -   **Built-in Engine**: in most use cases, especially for smaller teams, K8s requires managed services such as EKS, AKS or GKE, which add extra steps and scaling pains.
 Monk Engine, which runs a new kind of [peer-to-peer clusters](lifecycle/cluster-create-1.md), is a native part of the [ecosystem](key-concepts.md) and offers load balancing, auto-scaling and much more out of the box.
 See [Features](features.md) for a complete list.